Tuumix/Tuumix/README.md

 # Hi, welcome to my github :v:

  Sup, guys!
 My name is Wellington but you can call me tumi like everybody does.
 I'm graduated in [Bachelor of Computer Science](https://www.unoeste.br/graduacao/ciencia-computacao) and currently living in São Paulo/:brazil:.
- I have experience with React/React Native which I loved to develop using these frameworks :heart: but now I'm studying for full stack developer.
+ I have experience with React/React Native which I loved to develop using these frameworks :heart: but currently I'm studying for full stack developer.

 ## Techs and tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)
 ![React](https://img.shields.io/badge/-React-black?style=flat-square&logo=react)